 SWI Capital Holding Ltd presents its results for 2025 a pivotal year marked by acceleration of AI and digital infrastructure strategy and integration of investment manager Stoneweg

-SWI Capital Holding Ltd. ha diffuso i risultati per il 2025, un anno in cui l’azienda ha accelerato la strategia legata all’intelligenza artificiale e alle infrastrutture digitali.
-Durante l’anno, è stata completata l’integrazione dell’investment manager Stoneweg.
-La comunicazione è stata resa nota attraverso un comunicato stampa che ha coinvolto le sedi di Amsterdam e Singapore.
+SWI Capital Holding Ltd. ha pubblicato il bilancio annuale 2025, redatto da Deloitte, con dati aggiornati al 30 aprile 2026.
+La società ha evidenziato un’accelerazione nelle strategie legate all’intelligenza artificiale e alle infrastrutture digitali, oltre all’integrazione del gestore di investimenti Stoneweg.
+La presentazione dei risultati si è svolta in concomitanza tra Amsterdam e Singapore, segnando un momento importante per la società.

-COMUNICATO STAMPA – CONTENUTO PROMOZIONALE AMSTERDAM and SINGAPORE, April 30, 2026 PRNewswire — SWI Capital Holding Ltd. (SWICH or the Company) announced today that it has published its 2025 Audited Annual Report by Deloitte.
+- AMSTERDAM and SINGAPORE, April 30, 2026 PRNewswire -- SWI Capital Holding Ltd. (SWICH or the Company) announced today that it has published its 2025 Audited Annual Report by Deloitte.
 SWICH is a is an alternative investment conglomerate driven by a strong entrepreneurial spirit that operates in numerous sectors, including AI and digital infrastructure, Real Estate, Credit, and the Financial Sector.
-This year’s performance has been marked by the integration of international investment manager Stoneweg and a series of successful acquisitions and strategic partnerships.
-Key Events SWICH maintains a conservative Net LTV (loan to value) of 15.🔗 Leggi su Corrieretoscano.it
+This year's performance has been marked by the integration of international investment manager Stoneweg and a series of successful acquisitions and strategic partnerships.
+Key Events SWICH maintains a conservative Net LTV (loan to value) of 15.🔗 Leggi su Iltempo.it

 Notizie correlate